Merkel to take control from German states in pandemic battle

 German health minister Jens Spahn warned that nationwide measures were necessary to break the current wave of coronavirus infections as quickly as possible.

-He told journalists that there were currently nearly 4,500 patients in intensive care in Germany, adding: “If this continues, it will be too much for our health system”.
+He told journalists that there were currently nearly 4,500 coronavirus patients in intensive care in Germany, adding: “If this continues, it will be too much for our health system.”

-Germany’s top public health official said a lockdown lasting two to four weeks was necessary to break the third wave.
+Germany’s top public health official said a lockdown lasting two-four weeks was necessary to break the third wave.

 “Every day in which we don’t act, we lose lives,” Lothar Wieler, president of the RKI, said.

-Reporting by Andreas Rinke and Caroline Copley; Writing by Maria Sheahan, editing by Kirsti Knolle and Emelia Sithole-Matarise
+Reporting by Andreas Rinke and Caroline Copley; Writing by Maria Sheahan; Editing by Kirsti Knolle and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.